HamzaMouza/CheckVoisinageInterop/README.md

     └── main.ts
 ```

-On the other hand you find the BackEnd like that :
+On the other hand, you'll find the BackEnd :

 ```text
 ├── CVI.API/